What is a Workers’ Compensation Case Settlement?

 If you are considering settlement, I would suggest setting up a free consultation.
 You can find out from that consultation if settlement might make sense for you.
 Just read this next article to find out what a free consultation is, what you will learn, and how long it will take.

 Setting up a free consultation with me is easy.
-Just call our office at (770) 214-8885 or complete and submit the “Need Help” form.
+Just call our office at (770) 214-8885 or complete and submit our free consultation request form.

 Jason Perkins is an attorney who specializes in representing injured workers.
 He regularly publishes videos and write blog articles about Georgia’s workers compensation system and issues that are important to injured workers and their families.